MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

     - **Field permissions**:
         - **SalesAgentResearchSummary**: Read Access, Edit Access

+## Complete the CRM configuration
+Once the Sales Agent is activated, follow the the instructions to [integrate Sales Agent with Salesforce](set-up-sales-agent-salesforce.md) to create a link to the lead's research, or optionally embed a widget to display the research summary on the lead page.

 ## Deactivate the agent

 You can deactivate the agent at any time.
 When you deactivate the agent, it stops researching leads and generating insights.
 However, the insights that have already been generated will still be available.